hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/prestashop/domains/__init__.md

 * **External Dependencies:** If the code relied on external APIs, test with various responses and error conditions.
 * **Complex Logic:**  Add tests for more intricate algorithms, data validation, and business logic.

 This revised response provides a much more robust and targeted approach to testing the provided initial code.
-Remember to adapt the testing strategy to the actual complexity of the functions in `hypotez/src/endpoints/prestashop/domains/__init__.py` if it contains more code.
+Remember to adapt the testing Startegy to the actual complexity of the functions in `hypotez/src/endpoints/prestashop/domains/__init__.py` if it contains more code.
 Remember to replace the placeholder comment with the actual code from the file if needed.